tokend/knowledge-base/tech/guides/trading.md

 ]
 ```

-### Make pair tradable
+### Make the pair tradable

-OK, now we know, that 1 Banana Token equals to 2 Apple Tokens.
-It's a useful information, but it doesn't mean that
-anyone can start trading his apples for bananas right now.
-We must have some regulation mechanisms to prevent some
-unwanted or useless cases.
-For example, it's not a good idea, to trade, for example, tickets to football matches,
-as well as lots of utility tokens.
-And here is where [Asset pair policies][3] are really useful.
+OK, now we know that 1 Banana Token is equal to 2 Apple Tokens.
+The fact is that, however, users are not yet able to trade apples for bananas.
+The trading pair should first have an "IsTradable" property enabled.
+This complementary regulatory mechanism is used to prevent unwanted or useless cases.
+So, this is where [Asset pair policies][3] are useful.

-`ASSET_MANAGER` can update `Asset Pair` policy to make it tradable by using the same [ManageAssetPair][4] operation:
+In this way, in order to make the asset pair available for trading, an admin with the `ASSET_MANAGER` right needs to update the `Asset Pair` properties using the [ManageAssetPair][4] operation:

 ```javascript
 async function updatePairPolicy() {